Vish05/Namaste-React/Layingfoundation_day3/README.md

     - JSX HTML like syntax but it is not HTML inside Javascript
     - babel understading jsx and convert into HTML
-    - JSX is react.createlement behind the scene
+    - JSX is react.createelement behind the scene and react.createelement is object which converted into HTML
     - JSX is created by React
     - JSX is not a package so it is not "import"
     - {} inside bracket we can write any javascript code